deva666/Peko/README.md

     val result = requestPermissionsAsync(Manifest.permission.BLUETOOTH, Manifest.permission.CAMERA)

     when (result) {
-        is PermissionResult.Granted -> { } // woohoo
+        is PermissionResult.Granted -> { } // woohoo, all requested permissions granted
-        is PermissionResult.Denied -> { } // when I only want to know if denied or not
+        is PermissionResult.Denied -> { } // at least one permission was denied
         is PermissionResult.NeedsRationale -> { } // user clicked Deny, let's show a rationale
-        is PermissionResult.DoNotAskAgain -> { } // Android System won't show Permission dialog any more, let's tell the user we can't proceed
+        is PermissionResult.DoNotAskAgain -> { } // Android System won't show Permission dialog anymore, let's tell the user we can't proceed
     }
 }
 ```